Speech Pathology and Audiology, BS

 All papers produced by students in all classes under department jurisdiction are expected to conform to professional standards of lucidity, coherence, grammar, spelling and punctuation.
 All oral presentations produced by students in all classes under department jurisdiction are expected to conform to professional standards of lucidity, coherence and grammar.
 All instructors in all classes under department jurisdiction consider the factors listed above, as well as substance, in grading written and oral presentations.

-Undergraduate Practicum in Speech Pathology and Audiology
+Undergraduate CLINICAL Practicum in Speech Pathology and Audiology

 Students majoring in Speech Pathology and Audiology may complete up to 50 clock hours of direct work with individuals with speech/language/hearing problems.
 This practicum experience is closely supervised by university personnel who hold the Certificate of Clinical Competence in Speech-Language Pathology or Audiology awarded by the American Speech-Language-Hearing Association.
 This practicum typically begins second term of the junior year and is generally completed in two terms.